9:30 AM & 5:30 PM

 What to expect

-Before coming, ask God to bless your desire to worship with his people.
-We're praying, too, that you are nourished and challenged to grow.
+Even before you arrive, ask God to bless your desire to worship with his people.
+We're also praying you are nourished and challenged to grow.

 Childcare is available in the Nursery for infants and toddlers.
 Nursing mothers sometimes make use of the church library during services, since sermon audio is piped in.
 Visitors may be surprised, however, that children above age 3 ordinarily worship with parents here.
 This reflects our high view of the Christ's church as including not only professing adults, but their children in his covenant.
 We delight to see little ones sharing in worship!